edublancas/edublancas.github.io/_resume/resume.md

 *Research Assistant (Advisor: Liam Paninski)* \hfill Sep 2017 - Dec 2018

 * Maintainer of [YASS](https://github.com/paninski-lab/yass): an open source library for Computational Neuroscience
+* Develop high-performance algorithms for processing Larger-than-Memory datasets (NumPy, SciPy, scikit-learn)
+* Improve existing code: optimization using benchmarking and profiling tools, parallelization using the multiprocessing library and NumPy parallel operations
+* Use Deep Learning for neural activity detection and classification (TensorFlow, Keras), GPU training using Google Compute Engine
 * Worked with the research team to turn YASS old codebase into a tested, organized and documented Python library
-* Develop high-performance algorithms for processing Larger-than-Memory datasets (NumPy, SciPy, scikit-learn)
-* Use Deep Learning for neural activity detection and classification (TensorFlow, Keras), models trained using Google Compute Engine

 **Krieger** \hfill Mexico City, MX